MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/localizations/emea-ita-customer-information.md

 ## Deployment guidelines

 > [!WARNING]
-> You need to make specific steps to configure Commerce channel components for Italy to enable customer information management only if you are using the Commerce version 10.0.28 or earlier.
-Starting from the version 10.0.29, all required channel components are enabled out-of-the-box.
->
-> However, if you are using the Commerce version 10.0.28 or earlier and are migrating to the version 10.0.29 or later, you need to make the steps that are described in the [Migrate to version 10.0.29 or later](#migrate-to-version-10029-or-later) section.
+> You must implement the steps that are described in this section only if you are using the Commerce version 10.0.28 release or earlier.
+Starting with the version 10.0.29, all Commerce channel components that are required to activate customer information management for Italy are enabled out-of-the-box.
+If you are using the Commerce version 10.0.28 or earlier and are migrating to the version 10.0.29 or later, you must follow the steps in [Migrate to version 10.0.29 or later](#migrate-to-commerce-version-10029-or-later).

 This section provides deployment guidance for enabling customer information management in the localization of Commerce for Italy.